 This week, your challenge is to share a fresh example that demonstrates how tabs interactions can group related content into meaningful sections in e-learning courses.

 If you’re just getting started with Storyline, try to focus on the alignment and positioning of slide objects before adding the interactivity with triggers and layers.
 Work with the shape tools, formatting options, and alignment tools.
 Don’t worry about making your tabs look good.
 Instead, focus on Storyline’s workflow of adding states, layers, and triggers.

 For those of you with Storyline experience, try working with conditions to make something happen after the learner clicks all tabs?

 Can you reveal a hidden or disabled button after all tabs are visited?
 Can you make something happen when a slide layer's timeline reaches a cue point or the end?
 What can you do with the layer properties options to affect how the tabs interaction functions?

 New Entries Only!

 We hosted the first tabs challenge seven years ago.
-Since then, hundreds of tabs-style examples and downloads have been shared.
+Since then, community members have shared hundreds of tabs-style examples and downloads.
 Because tabs are so common, we’re asking that you only share new examples in this week’s challenge.